garronej/my_dummy_npm_and_deno_module/README.md

 }
 ```

-We can create a `hash.deno.ts` file alongside `hash.ts` that exports the same API:
+We can create this file that export the same API but with a Deno native implementation.

+`src/lib/hash.deno.ts`
 ```typescript
 import { Sha256 } from "https://deno.land/std@0.65.0/hash/sha256.ts";